adamvalik/BP/README.md

 - [Ngrok](https://ngrok.com/docs) - for exposing the FastAPI server to the internet

 ## Build
-Setup the environment variables in `.env` file.
+Setup the environment variables in `.env` file (provide OpenAI API key).
 Use `.env.example` as a template.
-Update the `rag/Dockerfile` if you want to support documents in various formats (needs additional tools and libraries).
+You can also update the `rag/Dockerfile` if you want to support only `.txt` format (no need to install additional tools and libraries).

 ```bash
 docker compose up --build